HACKERALERT/Picocrypt/README.md

 No, it doesn't shred any files and just deletes them as your file manager would.
 On modern storage mediums like SSDs, there is no such thing as shredding a file since wear leveling makes it impossible to overwrite a particular sector.
 Thus, to prevent giving users a false sense of security, Picocrypt doesn't include any shredding features at all.

+**Is Picocrypt quantum-secure?**

+Yes, Picocrypt is secure against quantum computers.
+All of the cryptography used in Picocrypt works off of a private key, and private-key cryptography is considered to be resistant against all current and future developments, including quantum computers.
+As long as you choose a good password, any files encrypted with Picocrypt should remain secure indefinitely.

 # Acknowledgements
-A thank you from the bottom of my heart to the people on Open Collective who have made a significant contribution:
+A thank you from the bottom of my heart to the contributors on Open Collective:
 <ul>
 	<li>donor39 (backer)</li>
 	<li>Pokabu (backer)</li>